Mitsubishi Galant: Hardtop sedan

 The hardtop sedan bodywork was used in export markets as well, where it received a six-window design unlike for its Japanese market counterparts.
 It was marketed under different names; "Galant Σ" or "Eterna Σ" (Sigma) in Japan, "Sapporo" in Europe, and in the US as "Galant Σ" (1988 model year) followed by plain "Sigma" (1989 to 1990 model years).
-The "Galant Σ" was released for the 1988 model year, but the "Sigma" version with updated alloy wheels began US sales in August 1988 for the 1989 model year and continued until 1990.
-These cars were available with a 3.0-liter V6 (North America, only with automatic transmission) or 2.4-liter four-cylinder engines (Europe) in the export.

 In the domestic Japanese market the hardtops received 2.0-litre fours, or the smaller 2.0-litre 6G71 V6 engine from 1986, shared with the Mitsubishi Debonair limousine.
 For the top-of-the-line VR models, an intercooled turbo-charged 4G63T "Sirius Dash 3x2" engine that automatically switched between two and three valves per cylinder depending upon throttle response and therefore allowing both economy and performance, was fitted, along with self-levelling suspension, climate-controlled air-conditioning, blue velour interior, steering wheel-controlled audio functions, and 15-inch alloy wheels.
-From 1985, the powerplant was renamed "Cyclone Dash 3x2".
+From 1985, this powerplant was renamed "Cyclone Dash 3x2".
+In European markets, the Sapporo was fitted with 2.4-liter, four-cylinder engines.

 The hardtop range continued to be available until 1990 as Mitsubishi's most luxurious offering in most export markets, until the Sigma/Diamante replaced it.
 It also continued on sale in Japan, but only as the Eterna Sigma after a facelift in May 1989.
 In Japan the hardtop was available with a 1.8-liter four at the bottom of the range and with the large 3.0-liter V6 in the top "Duke" version after this makeover.
 The European market Sapporo took its bow at the 1987 Frankfurt Motor Show; the large 2.4-liter 4G64 "Sirius" four-cylinder producing 129 PS at 5,000 rpm (124 PS for the catalyzed version).

+North America

+In the United States, the "Galant Σ" was released for the 1988 model year.
+It was renamed the Mitsubishi Sigma in August 1988 for the 1989 model year; this version received updated alloy wheels and remained on sale through the 1990 model year.
+These cars were only available with a 3.0-liter V6 in North America, and only coupled with an automatic transmission.
+As the Sigma was a luxury version of the older Galant, it found few takers, especially since interior space was rather cramped even for four people.
+Interior headroom, already less than for the original Galant, was made even worse if the optional electrical glass sunroof was installed.
+Another unappreciated option was the Electronically Controlled Suspension (ECS); only available in a "Eurotech" package in combination with anti-lock brakes, this was described as "more high-tech frill than helpful function."

-Sixth generation (E31, E32, E33, E34, E35, E38, E39; 1987)
+Sixth generation (E30; 1987)

 In October 1987 the same platform was used for a sixth-generation model which adopted taller, rounded styling.
 This generation won the Car of the Year Japan award in 1987 and the GS model became Motor Trends Import Car of the Year in 1989.
 This Galant began American sales in 1989, side by side with the previous generation Sigma.